Decision-Focused Model-based Reinforcement Learning for Reward Transfer: Preliminaries and Background

-\paragraph{Markov Decision Process} We consider a Markov Decision Process (MDP).
-An MDP $M$ is characterized by $<S,A,R,T,\gamma>$, defined as follows. $S$: State space of size $N$. $A$: Action space. $R(s,a)$: Reward, as a function of state $s$ and action $a$. $T(s,a)$: Transition function, mapping each state-action pair to a probability distribution over successor states. $\gamma$: Discount factor, $0 \leq \gamma \leq 1$.
-The optimal policy $\pi^*$ maximises the expected return $\mathcal{J}_T(\pi^*(\theta, R))$ for model parameters $\theta$ and reward R.

-\paragraph{Model-based RL} Given the parameters $\theta$ of the transition model, we can use a planning algorithm to learn an optimal policy $\pi^\ast(\theta)$.
-This policy can then be used to run on the true environment to a achieve a return $\mathcal{J}_{T_\ast}(\pi^\ast(\theta, R))$.

-Model-based RL traditionally estimates the model parameters $\theta$ using a dataset of transitions $\set{(s_n,a_n,s'_{n})}_{n=1}^N$.
-This is typically done by maximum-likelihood estimation (MLE), which is equivalent to minimizing the KL divergence between the transition model and the true dynamics:

-While model-based RL can provide several statistical advantages, e.g. sample-efficiency, it is often limited in its ability to represent precise details of the dynamics.
-Since the MLE objective is not tied to the decision-making task, it can fail to find optimal policies when the model class is limited.
-Importantly, it is leaving money on the table---by using its limited representation capacity on modeling irrelevant information rather than on signal important for the task.
+\textbf{Markov Decision Process} In RL, a Markov Decision Process (MDP) $M$ is defined as $\cM = (\cS,\cA, T_0, R, T_\ast,\gamma)$. $\cS$ is a state space, $\cA$ is an action space, $T_0$ is the starting-state distribution, $R(s,a)$ is a reward function, $T_\ast(s'|s,a)$ is a transition distribution function, and $\gamma \in [0,1)$ is a discount factor.
+We assume a fixed starting state, although having a distribution over the starting states is straightforward.